 Situated in the home and the heart of the entertainment industry, UCLA is poised perfectly to prepare the industry professionals of the future.
-UCLA Law has the distinction of being number one in the country in entertainment law, according to the most recent rankings by The Hollywood Reporter.
-The school is home to the Ziffren Center on Media, Entertainment, Technology, and Sports Law.
+UCLA School of Law has the distinction of being number one in the country in entertainment law, according to the most recent rankings by The Hollywood Reporter.
+The school is home to the Ziffren Center on Media, Entertainment, Technology and Sports Law.

 Thanks to the Shapiro gift, one or two Vicki Lynn Shapiro Scholars from UCLA Law will work at SAG-AFTRA each summer, gaining experience — a dress rehearsal of sorts — in legal practice at one of the pivotal organizations within the entertainment field.